wtfutil/wtfdocs/content/getting_started/glossary.md

 ### WTF
 An acronym for "What The Fsck?", as in "What the fsck are all these browser tabs open for?" and "What the fsck am I doing today?"

-(And if you're not a fan of that, then it actually stands for "What are The Facts?").
+(And if you're not a fan of that, then perhaps it stands for "What are The Facts?", or "Whiskey Tango Foxtrot", or "Where to, Frodo?".
+Really, up to you.)